 Hello!
 Welcome to my blog.
 My name is Sarah.
 I am a 25-year-old girl and I have Spina Bifida.
 For those of you who don’t know, it’s a birth defect in which the bones of the spine don’t form properly around part of the of the spinal cord.
 Spina Bifida varies person to person – it can be either very mild to where you don’t even know a person has it, or it can be very severe to the point a person is in a wheelchair their whole life.

 I walk with crutches to help me get around and see a specialist for pretty much every part of my body.
 You are probably thinking that’s depressing having to go to the doctor all the time.
-Actually, once you reach adulthood you only go as needed like as a regular person.
+Actually, once you reach adulthood you only go as needed like a regular person.

 Crutches can sometimes be fun to have.
 When I was little I would use them to my advantage while playing tag.
 When I was ‘it’, I would run and stick out my crutch to tag someone.
-Not sure if that is considered cheating but that is how I played.
+Not sure if that is considered cheating, but that is how I played.
 Crutches can also be used as an extension for your arms when you’re too short.
 Can’t reach something?
 You can just knock it down with your crutch.
-Just don’t be in the way when it falls, or you could possibly cause some serious injuries.
+Just don’t be in the way when it falls or you could possibly cause some serious injuries.

-I graduated from high school in 2011 and I’ve been looking for employment for several years but there has been no luck.
+I graduated from high school in 2011 and I’ve been looking for employment for since but there has been no luck.
 I have gotten interviews but haven’t gotten a job offer yet.
 A non-disabled person can get a job without a problem in the same situation, but my disability makes it difficult for me to have the same opportunities.

 So that’s why I’m writing this blog.
 I would like to spread awareness for other people with Spina Bifida, as well as for people with disabilities in general.
 I might not be the best writer, but I will try my best and at the very least I hope I can make a few people laugh.